mkasulecoder/all-countries-dropdown/README.md

-# all-countries-dropdown
+# Select Countries Dropdown
-An HTML template for select dropdown options foe all countries
+An HTML template for selecting dropdown options for all countries